santoshcisco/gravity-task/README.md

 # Gravity Assignment

-# KEY POINTS
+# Key Points
 ============

-* We should use Jenkins credentials plugin to store sensitive info like SSH or API keys securely.
+* Use the Jenkins credentials plugin to store sensitive information, such as SSH keys or API keys, securely.
-* We should use AWS Secrets Manager or Parameter Store for sensitive data within the Terraform configuration.
+* Utilize AWS Secrets Manager or Parameter Store to manage sensitive data within the Terraform configuration.
-* We should use an S3 bucket with state locking enabled using DynamoDB.
+* Store Terraform state in an S3 bucket with state locking enabled using DynamoDB for consistency and safety.

-# Project directory "gravity-task"
+## Project Directory: "gravity-task"

-# "infra"directory for deploy the resources on AWS CLOUD
+* The `infra` directory contains the Terraform scripts for deploying resources on AWS Cloud.

-# Once spinup the infra then we Trigger the Jenkins-CICD-job using Jenkinfile, once we configured this file on jenkins server.
+## Instructions

+1. After setting up the infrastructure, trigger the Jenkins CI/CD job using the Jenkinsfile.
+Ensure the Jenkinsfile is properly configured on the Jenkins server.
+2. The Jenkinsfile will:
-# This Jenkinsfile Checkout the source code, Build and Test with Maven.
+   * Checkout the source code.
+   * Build and test the application using Maven.
-  If the Maven test is succesful then only deploy into the EC2 instance.
+   * Deploy to the EC2 instance only if the Maven tests are successful.

+## Monitoring and Alerts

-# Integrated Cloudwatch to Monitor the instance's CPU, Memory, and disk usage.
+* CloudWatch is integrated to monitor the EC2 instance's CPU, memory, and disk usage.
-  If CPU usage exceeds 80%, the alert will notify via email
+* If CPU usage exceeds 80%, an alert will be sent via email to notify the relevant personnel.